Aakashi06/Focus_Aura/README.md

+# FocusAura
+A minimal, aesthetic app for focused productivity.
+Features a customizable timer, motivating achievements, and detailed stats to track your progress and enhance concentration.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.